This page provides some information on private loans which may supplement, or replace, your federal loan requirements.

 How do I get my funds?

 Once your information has been verified the University will certify your private loan with your lender.
-We will then provide you with details of the disbursement dates, and amount of funds, you should expect to receive.
+We will then provide you with details of the disbursement date and amount of funds you should expect to receive.

 Disbursements of private loans typically arrive by cheque and may take time to clear.
-The University typically arranges for private loans to be paid in two disbursements regardless of your level of study.
-This compares with undergraduate federal loans disbursed on two occasions each year, and with postgraduate (taught or research) federal loans which are disbursed on three occasions each year.
+The University typically arranges for private loans to be paid in one disbursement, regardless of your level of study.
+This compares with undergraduate federal loans and postgraduate (taught or research) federal loans, both of which are disbursed on three occasions each year.
 If you are in receipt of both private loans and federal loans you should be aware that your federal loan disbursements may be on different dates to your private loan disbursements.

-It is essential that you arrange to open a UK bank account either whilst you are still in the USA or at the earliest available opportunity upon entry to the UK.
+It is essential that you arrange to open a UK bank account either whilst you are still in the USA or at the earliest available opportunity upon entry into the UK.